-The dinner took place at the Unity Center, a community hall attached to ZF’s headquarter office in the southwest suburbs of Chicago.
+The dinner took place at the Unity Center, a community hall attached to Zakat Foundation of America’s headquarter office in the southwest suburbs of Chicago.
 More than 200 people attended, including members from the Turkish Consulate, as well as local prominent social and religious leaders.

-“The humanitarian work of Muslim organizations shows the true spirit of Islam,” said Mr. Halil Demir, Executive Director of ZF.
+“The humanitarian work of Muslim organizations shows the true spirit of Islam,” said Mr. Halil Demir, Executive Director of Zakat Foundation of America.
 “Thank you so much for coming.
 We are very grateful for your support.
 Let’s work together to make the world a better place, and to make America great again.”